cornell-ece4750/ece4750-sec03-verilator/docs/index.md

 ECE 4750 Section 3: RTL Testing with Python
 ==========================================================================

- - Author: Christopher Batten
+ - Author: Cecilio C. Tamarit
- - Date: September 9, 2022
+ - Date: September 7, 2023
+ - Inspired by previous ECE 4750 material

 **Table of Contents**

  - Overview of Testing Strategies
- - Ad-Hoc vs. Assertion Testing
- - Testing with pytest
- - Testing with Test Vectors
+ - Testing with Verilator + gcov/lcov
  - Testing with Stream Sources and Sinks
  - Using Functional-Level Models

-This discussion section serves as gentle introduction to the basics of RTL testing using Python.
-We will start by discussing various different kinds of testing strategies including:
+This discussion section serves as gentle introduction to the basics of RTL testing using Verilator and gcov/lcov.
+We will also tackle concepts such as:

  - Ad-Hoc vs. Assertion Testing
  - Directed vs. Random Testing